antonserebrennikov/spacexclient/README.md

-# Unity SpaceX API Client
+# Task: Unity SpaceX API Client

 Your task is to prepare Unity project that will fetch data from API and display SpaceX's Tesla Roadster orbiting around the sun in 3D space and an interface that will list all SpaceX launches with additional details about the launch provided when interacting with any launch on the